kmezhoud/bioCancer/README.md

 #### Interactivities

 bioCancer is listening user setting.
-Results update immediately when inputs are changed (i.e., no separate dialog boxes).
+Results are updated immediately when inputs are changed (i.e., no separate dialog boxes).

 #### Context